MicrosoftDocs/sql-docs/docs/2014/sql-server/install/other-database-engine-upgrade-issues.md

 -   HierarchyID

 ## Target Table of the OUTPUT INTO Clause Cannot Have Any Defined Triggers
- OUPUT INTO a target table when the table has any enabled triggers is not supported.
+ OUTPUT INTO a target table when the table has any enabled triggers is not supported.

 ## Compile Time Error for UDFs When the Target of an OUTPUT INTO Clause is a Table
  User-defined functions (UDF) cannot be used to perform actions that modify the database state.
 For example, a UDF cannot perform any DDL (CREATE/ALTER/DROP) or DML (INSERT/UPDATE/DELETE) actions on any objects, except for table variables.